 - Maternal-child transmission during pregnancy, birth, or breastfeeding

-- Young black men and women are also disproportionately at risk.
-Compared to other racial/ethnic groups, most HIV diagnoses in 2014 were among black youth (55% of all infections among youth age 13-24).
+- Young black adolescents are also disproportionately at risk.
+Compared to other racial/ethnic groups, most HIV diagnoses in 2017 were among black youth (61% of all infections among youth age 13-19, though black youth make up only 14% of this population).

 - Transgender youth are among the groups at highest risk for HIV infection.
 There are many reasons for this, most of which originate in stigma and discrimination.
 For example, trans youth may not have family support, leading to homelessness, limited access to health care, and in some cases survival sex work.